mike01/sledgehammer/README.md

 ### Usage examples
 Get general help via: python sledgehammer.py --help Depending on attack mode parameters can vary.
 See mode-parameters for more info.
+Default source MAC and IP address is the one of the interface given by 'iface_name'.

 - WiFI DoS via smart deauthentication: Disconnect all WiFi clients